LivInTheLookingGlass/Thue-Morse/README.rst

 In each file, there are two representations of each definition.
 The first is always formatted as ``p{2,n}_d[0-9][0-9]``.
 It will always take in an (optional) argument that represents the base of the generated sequence.
 If it is a `p2` function, then this argument will be ignored.
-The function will then return an ``Iterator[int]`` that generates the sequence.
+The function will then return an ``Generator[int, None, None]`` that generates the sequence.

 The second representation is always named ``to_z3()``.
 It takes in a single argument that is either an integer or a Z3Py ``IntSort``, representing the base of the generated sequence.
 As above, if it is a ``p2`` file, this argument is ignored.
 It will always return the Z3Py function representation of this definition, allowing for easy comparisons in the test suite.
-Artifacts generated from this are stored in the ``prover/`` directory, as shown above.
+Artifacts generated from this will be stored in the ``prover/`` directory.

 Required Dependencies
 ---------------------

 The following are required for some implementations.
 In the case of sympy this is because it is too difficult to implement its features without other libraries.
 For numpy, while it isn't strictly necessary it does significantly speed up vector operations

 - numpy
 - sympy